Matthew-Hsu/PiPass/README.md

     +   Enter your 3DS' MAC address on a separate line and in the format of XX:XX:XX:XX:XX:XX.
     +   Click "Save".

-The PiPass image uses your router's DHCP to handle the networking aspect.
-If you want to make sure your installation is working, run the following command in your Raspberry Pi's terminal:

-    ->  service hostapd status
+With your 3DS' MAC address saved, you will want to start PiPass:

+    +   Click "PiPass".
+    +   Click "Start".
+    +   Click "Start PiPass".

+Wait a few seconds for the PiPass services to fully startup.
+At this point, you may have StreetPasses waiting for you already.
+If not, you may want to check the PiPass Logs for detailed information:

+    +   Click "Dashboard".
+    +   Click "PiPass Logs".

 Generally speaking, if hostapd services are running, you should be OK.
-If you have a mobile device or a computer with WiFi, check to see any available networks.
-If the SSID of "attwifi" or "NZ@McD1" show up, you are in luck.
-If both these things look good, your 3DS could have some StreetPasses already.
+The PiPass logging system will send a warning message if a driver issue or invalid MAC address is suspected to be a problem.

+If the PiPass logging system is sending a warning message regarding invalid MAC addresses, then you should make a note of the offending MAC addresses and double check if you have entered them correctly.
+PiPass will automatically skip invalid MAC addresses and move to the next valid Nintendo Zone in the list.
+Please note that some MAC addresses appear to be valid, but they are actually invalid according to hostapd.
+In these cases, it is best to edit PiPass DB.
+More information about editing PiPass DB can be found in the sections below.

-If things don't look good, there could be some issues with your WiFi driver.
-PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, Atheros AR5007UG, and Realtek chipsets.
+For WiFi driver issues, PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, Atheros AR5007UG, and Realtek chipsets.
 Check to see if your WiFi adapter is based on one of these chipsets and make sure that it can function as an "Access Point".

-If problems persist, refer to the manual guide down below for some extra help.
-If it is a driver problem, there might be some changes that you will need to do.
+There might be some changes that you will need to do.
 I've tried to make these changes easy, so if it is a driver issue, you may want to use the PiPass Dashboard to configure the correct driver:

     +   Navigate to the PiPass Dashboard with your web browser.
     +   Click "PiPass".
     +   Click "Settings".
     +   Enter the correct driver name for "Hostapd Driver".
     +   Click "Save".

+If problems persist, refer to the manual guide down below for some extra help.

 <b>Manually Installing PiPass</b>